 Enforcement of requirements

-VGM must be obtained on equipment that meets the prescribed standards of accuracy.
+You must use equipment that meets the prescribed standards of accuracy to obtain a VGM.
 We may audit shippers to ask for evidence as to how they obtain the VGM in accordance with the order.
 Audits can also be triggered when we become aware of suspected non-compliance.

 In such cases AMSA will examine the processes by which the shipper obtained the VGM.
 This includes examination of any agreements with, and actions of, third parties and such inspections as necessary to confirm the shipper is obtaining and providing the VGM in accordance with Marine Order 42.